-As a little boy, I used to spin round and round and make noises.
-Everybody called it “explosions”.
-But “they” didn’t understand me.
-They didn’t get exactly why I was spinning and making noises, so they just laughed and let me do it without asking too many questions.
+As a little boy, I used to spin round and round and make noises while waving my hands back and forth in the air.
+My family called it “explosions”.
+They didn’t get why or what I was doing so they just laughed and let me do it without asking too many questions.
 They figured it must be a passing phase.
-I remember them asking me: “Alon, Will you still be making explosions when you’re twenty?”
-And I always replied, “Yes.”
+They were asking me: “Alon, will you still be making explosions when you’re twenty?”
+And I always replied, “yes.”
 I looked for a way to silence them so they would let me focus.

 I remember what those explosions were.
 It was my imagination expressed in the most liberated way possible, it was my creations.
 I conjured up music, films, stories and scenarios in my head.
 I created worlds, places, characters and imagined it all to details.
 I would think, pretend, imagine, and let my thoughts run wild.